 Learn Digital Humanities Methods

 We invite proposals of research projects at any stage of development as long as a clear research agenda is described and supported by a faculty mentor.
-Students from the underrepresented communities are especially encouraged to apply.
+Students from underrepresented communities are especially encouraged to apply.

 Application should include:

 Deadline Extended - Application Proposals are due FRIDAY December 13, 2019!